littleviking/GettyScholarsWorkspace/README.md

 The Getty Scholars’ Workspace is a highly collaborative effort, originating at the Getty Research Institute with Head of Digital Art History Murtha Baca.

-### License

-The Getty Scholars’ Workspace is licensed under the GNU Affero GPL.